View basket (0 items $0.00)

 Ellen Saltonstall: It is true that many people think that twists are contraindicated.
 However, we have found that twists are very beneficial and carry little, if any, risk.
 Twists give such a symmetrical pressure to the vertebral body that it’s not a fracture risk.
 And even though doctors caution their patients with osteoporosis never to do any twisting, there seems to be no actual evidence that twists are bad in and of themselves.

 Of course, if you’re twisting and lifting something at the same time, it’s a different story.
 However, yoga twists, as I said, provide such a symmetrical pressure, we feel that gentle, supported twists are safe to do as part of one’s yoga practice.
-And they are very important, because they give such a complete stimulus to the vertebral body.
+And they are very important exercises for osteoporosis, because they give such a complete stimulus to the vertebral body.

 Loren Fishman: If you have certain other spine conditions, like a herniated disk, twists can be a problem.
 However, if all you have is osteoporosis, there’s almost no other way of developing strength and stimulate bone growth than exposing that vertebra to some pressure.
 We do have to avoid forward bends in people with osteoporosis, and the side bends they can do are limited.
 So twisting the vertebra is one of the few ways to get all of the vertebrae under some compression and stimulate bone growth in the vertebrae.
 This is extremely important, because so many osteoporosis fractures happen in the vertebrae.